The Loving Spirit: Background

-The Jane Slade figurehead was removed from the ship and is in place on a beam at Ferryside.
+The Jane Slade figurehead was removed from the ship and a fibreglass replica is in place on a beam at Ferryside whilst the original lies within.
 It can be seen when passing the house from the river and even from the Fowey side of the ferry crossing.
 Nearby Lanteglos church is where Jane Slade (Janet Coombe) was married and where Jane and other family members are buried.

 Daphne du Maurier was married at the same church in 1933 to Frederick Browning who had decided to visit Fowey having read the book The Loving Spirit.